spences10/scottspence.me/src/pages/md/faq.md

 ---
 path: '/faq'
-date: '2019-10-29'
+date: '2019-11-19'
 title: 'For recruiters - FAQ'
 ---

-Hi there 👋 thanks for taking an interest in me and my profile, I know I'm nothing more than a keyword match right now, so I have gone to the effort of putting this information here for you.
+Hello friend 👋, thanks for taking an interest in me and my profile, I know I'm nothing more than a keyword match right now.

+I really value my time, so I have gone to the effort of putting this information here for you.
+I'm trying to save us both some time here.

 Please 🙏, please, try to make it to the end.
 I know there's a fair bit of info here and you have roles to fill.
-I'm trying to save us both some time here.
-You're welcome 👍

 ## What's your current situation?